 - Product Owner

 As I train and coach Scrum across the country, I’m often struck with the power how certain words can create a sense of fear in people.
 In my experience, no word creates as much fear as ‘commitment’.
 Yet commitment is one of the five Scrum Values per the Scrum Guide!
 IMHO, that’s a problem.

 My Scrum team has been working on a particular service for over a year.
 It’s been 20+ Sprints.
 I’m concerned about the deliverables and the rate at which we deliver.
 I have just put together some material for my stakeholders.
 I am pasting those slides here for your review.
 Do you mind reviewing

 In part one of this series, we defined culture.
 We also described why it is both critical and hard to work on.
 Finally, we left you with a teaser that there is a pretty good pattern we’ve seen for how to kind of hack your culture for the

 Marshall Goldsmith is one of the world’s leading executive coaches.
 In his book Triggers, Goldsmith introduces a framework for change that he calls the “Wheel of Change“.
-This framework provides a great template for a Sprint Retrospective or any similar review for a team or larger
+This framework provides a great template for a Sprint Retrospective or any similar review for a team

 The most common agile retrospective focus is on the sprint (or iteration) that was just completed.
 For most agile teams, this is the past two weeks.
 We have many more options for retrospectives than simply looking back on the last sprint.
 We can look at a specific topic, an event, use a future focus, or look